harbur/docker-workshop/README.md

 [docker-git/Dockerfile](docker-git/Dockerfile)
 ```
 FROM ubuntu:14.04
-MAINTAINER Dimitris Kapanidis <spiddy@harbur.io>

 RUN apt-get update
 RUN DEBIAN_FRONTEND=noninteractive apt-get -qqy install git
 ```

 * The **FROM** instruction sets the Base Image for subsequent instructions
-* The **MAINTAINER** instruction allows you to set the Author field of the generated images
 * The **RUN** instruction will execute any commands in a new layer on top of the current image and commit the results

 ### Build an Apache Server Container